apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 ## Alert rules

-KubeBlocks has a set of general built-in alter rules to meet the alert needs of different types of data products and provides an out-of-the-box experience without further configurations.
-These alert rules provide the best practice for cluster operation and maintenance.
-These alarm rules further improve alert accuracy and reduce the probability of false negatives and false positives through experience-based smoothing windows, alarm thresholds, alarm levels, and alarm indicators.
+The built-in generic alert rules of KubeBlocks meet the needs of various data products and provide an out-of-the-box experience without further configurations.
+These alert rules provide the best practice for cluster operation and maintenance, which further improve alert accuracy and reduce the probability of false negatives and false positives by experience-based smoothing windows, alert thresholds, alert levels, and alert indicators.

 Taking PostgreSQL as an example, the alert rules have built-in common abnormal events, such as instance down, instance restart, slow query, connection amount, deadlock, and cache hit rate.

 The following example shows PostgreSQL alert rules (refer to [Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/) for syntax).
-When the amount of active connections exceeds 80% of the threshold and lasts for 2 minutes, Prometheus triggers a warning and sends it to AlertManager.
+When the amount of active connections exceeds 80% of the threshold and lasts for 2 minutes, Prometheus triggers a warning alert and sends it to AlertManager.

 ```bash
 alert: PostgreSQLTooManyConnections